Translate

 As the evening light fades, they start to arrive.

-All day we have seen huge flocks of these Geese, the wind has been vicious and many just wanted to rest along the coast.
+We have seen huge flocks of these Geese all day.
+The wind has been vicious; many just wanted to rest along the coast.

 their calls filling the air.

-Early morning the church across the stonewalled fields of Gräsgård, clear in the early sunshine.
+Early in the morning, the church was across the stonewalled fields of Gräsgård, evident in the early sunshine.
 The sight and sound of so many Barnacle Geese rising was just amazing.

-Only when they had passed did we take a walk across the fields, too find only a few are left resting.
+Only after they had passed did we walk across the fields to find that only a few were left resting.

-For millennia the birds have passed over or settled for a few weeks to brood their young on the island of Öland, let us hope this continues, out there on this Baltic haven.
+For millennia, the birds have passed over or settled for a few weeks to brood their young on the island of Öland.
+Let us hope this continues out there in this Baltic haven.

 Öland the charming Swedish Island

 It was another glorious morning out on the Island of Öland.
 The road takes us north through avenues of Birch trees.
-The route kept us close to the shore line. Öland has the best bathing beaches in Sweden but for us it is far to cold so we are heading for Långe Erik in search of nature at its finest.
+The route kept us close to the shoreline. Öland has the best bathing beaches in Sweden, but it is far too cold for us, so we are heading for Långe Erik in search of nature at its finest.

 A stop on our journey for coffee brought us to Neptune Ãkar.

-Across the Kalmar strait we could just make out the island of Blä Jungfrun, also known as the blue maiden.
-This island is a haven for the birds that migrate North through the Baltic sea.
+Across the Kalmar strait, we could just make out the island of Blä Jungfrun, also known as the Blue Maiden.
+This island is a haven for birds that migrate North through the Baltic Sea.

 This may well be one of the many Ringed Plovers we had observed heading North a few days earlier, a wealth of them here resting on the rocks.

-Långe Erik, early April the peace and solitude so powerful, the light vibrant, this is the Northeastern corner of Öland.
-The lighthouse affectionally known as "Tall Erik” beyond the former keeper’s cottage.
+Långe Erik, early April, the peace and solitude so powerful, the light vibrant, is the Northeastern corner of Öland.
+The lighthouse is affectionally known as "Tall Erik" beyond the former keeper's cottage.

-Across the water the peninsular of Trollskogen the Enchanted Forest and between us one of the most mystical areas of water we have visited.
+Across the water, the peninsular of Trollskogen, the Enchanted Forest, is between us, one of the most mystical areas of water we have visited.

 Greylag and Canada Geese drift through the still waters.

-The last house on the Långe Erik peninsular, what a enviable position.
+The last house on the Långe Erik peninsular, what an enviable position.

-Our peaceful idle is broken as a skirmish breaks out between two Male Greylag Geese.
+Our peaceful idle is broken as a skirmish between two Male Greylag Geese.

-Inside the Enchanted forest the trees stand twisted and wind blown, the weather never far from one’s mind in Sweden.
+Inside the Enchanted forest, the trees stand twisted and windblown; the weather is never far from one's mind in Sweden.

-In an area of mixed trees, we found our first Brimstone butterfly of the year.
+We found our first Brimstone butterfly of the year in mixed trees.

-A large Tortoiseshell butterfly always a joy to find.
+A large Tortoiseshell butterfly is always a joy to find.

 The Female follows the Male into the surf.

-The Enchanted forest and silver sand beach seem to attract Huge numbers of Mute Swan.
+The Enchanted Forest and silver sand beach attract Huge numbers of Mute Swan.

 So many birds are now in the process of returning to Scandinavia after the long Winter.

-They have been searching for food further South in Europe during the Northern harsh Winter.
+They have been searching for food further south in Europe during the harsh Winter in the Northern region.

-It turns out that this is a fall of Goldcrests, they fill the trees in search of food, some hunt in the long grasses below the trees.
+It turns out this is a fall of Goldcrests; they fill the trees for food and some hunt in the long grasses below them.

 They feed frantically for an hour or more, then they move on.

-Most of them seem to be Female birds but here we can see a Male, the little crest showing orange feathers along the crest.
+Most seem female birds, but here, we can see a male with a little crest showing orange feathers along the crest.
 Females only have a yellow crest.

 The peaceful life of Öland, shoreline, boats and a fisherman's hut painted in the typical colours of Sweden.